zero-one01/pass-winmenu/README.md

 ## Dependencies

-Pass-winmenu is built against .NET Framework 4.5.2, which should already be installed on every version of Windows since Windows 7.
+Pass-winmenu is built against .NET Framework 4.6.2, included by default in Windows 10, and should usually be installed on older Windows versions already.

 Git support is provided by LibGit2Sharp, which requires some native dependencies which are contained within the release builds.